Rob Chudzinski: University of Miami

+Boston College Eagles

+In 2020, Chudzinski began work for the Boston College Eagles as a special assistant to the head coach for Jeff Hafley’s first three seasons.
+In 2023, he became an associate head coach for offense and offensive development.
+He is currently works as a Senior Offensive Analyst.

 National Football League

-Cleveland Browns
+Cleveland Browns (first stint)

 Chudzinski was the tight ends coach and interim offensive coordinator of the Cleveland Browns in 2004.

-San Diego Chargers
+San Diego Chargers (first stint)

 In 2005, Chudzinski was hired as the tight ends coach of the San Diego Chargers.
 With the Chargers, he coached the All-Pro tight end Antonio Gates.

-Cleveland Browns (second time)
+Cleveland Browns (second stint)

 In 2007, Chudzinski was named the offensive coordinator of the Cleveland Browns.
 That year, the Cleveland Browns ranked eighth overall on offense, sent 4 offensive players to the 2008 Pro Bowl and finished second in the AFC North with a record of 10–6, their most wins since 1994.
 After the 2008 season Chudzinski was replaced by Brian Daboll as offensive coordinator, following the firing of the Cleveland Browns' head coach Romeo Crennel and the hiring of new head coach Eric Mangini.

-San Diego Chargers (second time)
+San Diego Chargers (second stint)

 In 2009, Chudzinski returned to the San Diego Chargers as the tight ends coach and assistant head coach.